 - In Blades of Glory, we do get two Cyranos, but the characters having the conversation both stop listening at the right time.

-- Another two women example: The Truth About Cats and Dogs, where Janeane Garofalo uses Uma Thurman as her unwitting Cyrano (let's just say that the first time we see Uma Thurman, a speaker stack is involved).
+- Another two women example: The Truth About Cats & Dogs, where Janeane Garofalo uses Uma Thurman as her unwitting Cyrano (let's just say that the first time we see Uma Thurman, a speaker stack is involved).

-- Roxanne is a modern retelling of the original play, in which small-town fire chief C.D.
+- Roxanne is a modern retelling of the original play, with small-town fire chief C.D.
 Bales (Steve Martin) helping Chris, a hunky yet dimwitted newcomer to the department, woo the titular beauty (Daryl Hannah).
 The insult fight in the bar is a classic lesson in How To Bring The Funny.

 - In Back to the Future, Marty McFly acts as a Cyrano for his teenaged father George with the inevitable result that his teenaged mother Lorraine becomes even more attracted to Marty than before.

 - In Whatever It Takes, Shane West and James Franco are Cyranos for each other.
 The nerdy accordion player (West) helps the school jock (Franco) woo his nerdy (but hot) best friend, by making him seem intelligent and sensitive.
 As a quid pro quo, the jock helps the nerd get the popular girl by showing him how to be a total jerk to her.
 In the end, the nerdy main characters end up with each other.